drumnickydrum/sequencer/README.md

 - Working on basic redux and redux toolkit.
 - Installed redux-undo and it's pretty seamless.
 Wow.
   - in store.js -> configureStore -> middleware -> getDefaultMiddleware({ immutableCheck: false }) otherwise there is a slow deep state check with every action.
+- Disabled erase and slice when tally for sound is 0.
+Erasing to 0 also brings you back to the edit menu.

 ### 3/20/2021